chef/chef-web-docs/layouts/shortcodes/resources_common_compile_begin.md

 A common use case is to download a configuration file, parse it, and then use the values in templates and to control other configuration.

-And important distinction to make is that the downloaded configuration file is being used internally by the Chef Infra Client as temporary state.
+An important distinction to make is that the downloaded configuration file only exists in a temporary state to be used by the Chef Infra Client.
+It will not be used directly by the system or applications that are managed by the Chef Infra Client.

 To download and parse a JSON file and render it in a template, it makes sense to download the file during compile time: